How to Get Free Website Traffic with SEO

 Not only that, it’s got to look better than your competitors AND use better keywords to drive traffic.

-You want your pillar content to stand out as much as possible so it not only ranks on search engines but to also make a memorable impression on leads.
+You want your pillar content to stand out as much as possible so it not only ranks on search engines but also makes a memorable impression on leads.

 This way bounce rate will be decreased and users won’t spend their time and money on another website that looks and offers something similar).